-Develop complete narrative and graphics for the working paper.
-Distribute working element.
+- Consultant: Develop complete narrative and graphics for the working paper.
+Distribute working papers to the PAC members. - Sponsor: Review and comment. - Product: Up to twenty (20) copies of a working paper covering the items outlined in the inventory element.
 This working paper will become a chapter in the final report.

-Up to twenty (20) copies of a working paper covering the items outlined in the inventory